 Loren (dad) and Ben and Brad (brothers) run the farm presently being the 3rd and 4th generations.
-Another brother, Spencer, helps with a lot of the present day cattle operation.
 Ben’s wife, Maria, has managed the office and helped with farm chores since she joined the family and currently does the marketing.
-Michele and Jill (wives to Spencer and Brad, respectively) help with the egg process.
-Kathy (mom) is our cheerleader and runs errands and fills in when she can.
+Jill (Brad's wife) and Michele (another brother's wife, Spencer) help with the egg process.
+Kathy (mom) is our cheerleader and fills in when she can.
 There are lots of kids running around and enjoying this beautiful way of life.
 The older ones truly help with the process and the younger ones are learning the ropes and learning to love this life that we cherish.
 Thanks for stopping by!